prescottprue/fireadmin/README.md

 # FireAdmin

-Library to simplify implementing standard app functionality when using Firebase (User/Presence Management, Object CRUD and Listing)
+Library to simplify implementing standard app functionality when using Firebase (User/Presence Management, Object CRUD and Listing).

+Prototypes are added to Firebase object so that all references will contain FireAdmin functionality

 ## Getting Started
 1. Include both the Firebase library and  `fireadmin.js` in your `index.html` :